 Vulnerability Scanning and Ethical Hacking Make a Great Couple

 We recently wrote about ethical hacking, another important method for checking your network and systems for vulnerabilities.
-The primary difference between the two is that ethical hacking is manual and utilizes human analysis and intelligence to try to break in to the network, whereas vulnerability scanning runs on its own.
+The primary difference between pen testing and vulnerability scanning is that ethical hacking is manual and utilizes human analysis and intelligence to try to break into the network, whereas vulnerability scanning runs on its own.

 So, while vulnerability scans are more affordable and time-efficient than full scale ethical hacking, they are understandably less extensive.
 One test doesn’t replace the other – to ensure you’re fully protected, the best practice is to use both.